MFT Degrees, Schools, and Careers in Nebraska

 Career Opportunities for MFTs in Nebraska

 Across the country, there are a wealth of job opportunities for individuals seeking to pursue a career in marital and family therapy.
-In fact, the U.S. News and World Report rated marriage and family therapy as the third best job within social services, based on factors such as salary, job market prospects, growth in the field, and work life balance.
-The Bureau of Labor Statistics estimates national growth of 20% for the profession over the next decade!
-Currently, only 60 MFTs are employed within Nebraska, with a mean salary of $43,490, which is slightly lower than the national average.
+In fact, the U.S. News and World Report rated marriage and family therapy as the twentieth best job within social services, based on factors such as salary, job market prospects, growth in the field, and work life balance.
+The Bureau of Labor Statistics estimates national growth of 14% for the profession through 2030.
+Currently, only 40 MFTs are employed within Nebraska, with a mean salary of $53,990, which is lower than the national average.
 Individuals seeking employment as am MFT can work in a variety of settings, such as hospitals, university settings, private practice, residential care, and schools.
 Read more about NE MFT license requirements.

 Marriage and Family Therapists Salary in Nebraska